ctessum/BlockDiagonalMatrices.jl/README.md

 ## Related packages
 [BlockDiagonals.jl](https://github.com/JuliaArrays/BlockDiagonals.jl): A pretty general package with some overall nice features (including what looks like auto-diff related stuff).
 The flaw in the design of the package is, however, that it only stores the blocks and no global indices.
-As there is no information available for the blocks position in the global matrix everything has to looped through in serial.
-Worst is it for `getindex`` as it runs in linear time.
+As the computations are all serial by nature.
+Furthermore, things like `getindex` runs in linearly as it always need to start the first block and the looping forward.